mlbrgl/kirby-algolia/README.md

 - ~~In case the content of a `main` field does not start with a heading, all content up to the first heading will be ignored.~~
 - Headings are only recognized as such when they start on the first character of the line (no leading spaces)

+## Testing

+Run tests with `composer test`.

+Tests inherit the configuration from the parent site.
+This can be overriden in `bootstrap.php`.

 ## Memory usage

 738 articles, 7,688 fragments